The Value Of The One Page Strategic Plan

 By Failing To Plan, You Are Planning To Fail. – Benjamin Franklin

 What does a one-page strategic plan offer your business?
 The most profitable businesses with great corporate cultures have one thing in common.
 A unified direction.

 However, Not every company has prioritized taking the necessary time to develop or revisit their in-depth business plan to align corporate divisions.
 Attributing it to the demand of keeping up with operations on a daily basis requiring.

-However, we are here to tell you that it is vital to the health and profitability of all companies to stop and do this reflection, document priorities, goals, and action items.
+We are here to tell you that it is vital to the health and profitability of all companies to stop and do this reflection, and document priorities, goals, and action items.
 Then distribute them throughout the organization to ensure alignment across all departments.

 Big picture vision, values, brand promise, objective targets, and an analysis of strengths and weaknesses are all the key components of an extensive business plan that should be condensed into a single document.

 This is a key resource that even the busiest of businesses should leverage to see the results that come as a result of aligning company goals to drive action and create accountability.

 Management and employees are expected to remember everything from a 102-page operational business plan, in reality, this is difficult.

 A single page, which focuses on the highest priorities can give everyone the clarity necessary to reach the organization’s potential while holding everyone accountable.